How to give a good 20 minute math talk

 End on time!
 There is absolutely, positively, without-a-doubt, no reason whatsoever why a speaker needs to go over their twenty minutes.
 A well-thought out and well rehearsed talk should end on time.
 There is nothing that ruins a perfectly good talk than going overtime.
 It upsets the schedule for everybody else - especially in parallel sessions.
 I’ve always wanted to have a trap door that would whisk long winded speakers away.

-Follow comments by subscribing to the How to give a good 20 minute math talk Comments RSS feed.
+Comments on How to give a good 20 minute math talk are now closed.